-along Calle San Sebastián to visit the Casa Blanca (see p8), now a museum.
-Retrace your steps to Parque de Beneficencia and turn left.
+Refreshed, trace your steps back to Parque de Beneficencia and turn left.
 The huge Neo-Classical building ahead houses the Instituto de Cultura Puertorriqueña (see p9).
-Call in to see its eclectic exhibits before continuing north across the wide open Calle del Morro to the Fortaleza San Felipe del Morro.
-This massive fortress will take the better part of an hour to explore before the airy stroll back to Plaza de San José for lunch.
+Call in to see its eclectic exhibits. including fascinating pre-Columbian artifacts, before continuing north across the wide open Calle del Morro to the Fortaleza San Felipe del Morro.
+This massive fortress will take the better part of an hour to explore before the airy stroll back to the Plaza de San José area for lunch.